0xKourama/Elbanna-NP-Notes/Penetration-Testing/Learning/HTB-Starting-Poind.md

 # what i fucking hate about hack the box
 1. difficult level. what the fuck is easy????????? according to whom????? mr.robot crew?

+# hack the box is about making you learn the technology and what can be done to hack it